About the Foundation

 Co-Founder and Vice President

-In 2019, Gene founded The Ludwig Institute for Shared Economic Prosperity (LISEP), which is dedicated to improving the economic well-being of middle- and lower-income Americans.
-LISEP has developed new economic indicators, including the True Rate of Unemployment (TRU) and True Weekly Earnings (TWE), which more accurately depict the economic situation of so many struggling Americans.
+In 2019, Mr. Ludwig founded the Ludwig Institute for Shared Economic Prosperity (LISEP), a non-profit organization dedicated to improving the economic well-being of middle- and lower-income Americans.
+LISEP aims to provide a more transparent view of the economic situation of all Americans through its economic indicators, including the True Rate of Unemployment (TRU), True Weekly Earnings (TWE), and True Living Cost (TLC).

 As U.S. comptroller of the currency from 1993 to 1998, Gene served as the Clinton administration’s point person on the policy response to the credit crunch of the early 1990s.
 Under his purview, lending to low- and moderate-income Americans increased tenfold, as did national bank investments in community development corporations.
 He brought 27 fair-lending cases, resulting in tens of millions of dollars in fines against violators.
 Gene graduated magna cum laude from Haverford College and earned a J.D. from Yale University.